Rehab a Home w/HUD's 203(k)

 P. Releases from Rehabilitation Escrow Account.
 As construction progresses, funds are released after the work is inspected by a HUD-approved inspector.
 A maximum of four draw inspections plus a final inspection are allowed.
 The inspector reviews the Draw Request (form HUD-9746-A) that is prepared by the borrower and contractor.
 If the cost of rehabilitation exceeds $10,000, additional draw inspections are authorized provided the lender and borrower agree in writing and the number of draw inspections is shown on form HUD-92700, 203(k) Maximum Mortgage Worksheet.

 Q. Completion of Work/Final Inspection.
 When all work is complete according to the approved architectural exhibits and change orders, the borrower provides a letter indicating that all work is satisfactorily complete and ready for final inspection.
 If the HUD-approved inspector agrees, the final draw may be released, minus the required 10 percent holdback.
-If there is unused contingency funds or mortgage payment reserves in the Account, the lender must apply the funds to prepay the mortgage principal.
+If there is an unused contingency fund or mortgage payment reserves in the account, the lender must apply the funds to prepay the mortgage principal.

 Continue to 203(k) Rehabilitation Loans Questions and Answers